Chapter Three

 “He took her!”

 That was all Indy needed to hear.
 He was out the door just in time to see a black sedan roaring off.
 Behind him he heard Fred yelling about something, but he paid no attention.
-He looked around and spotted his wedding car with “JUST MARRIED” soaped on the windows, and cans hanging off the back.
+He looked around and spotted his wedding car with “JUST MARRIED” soaped on the windows and cans hanging off the back.
 The driver waited beside the car, reading a newspaper.

 “Ah, Dr. Jones,” he said as Indy approached, “is something –”

 As gently as he could under the circumstances, Indy shoved him aside and jumped behind the wheel.
-Fortunately the key was in and he was on the sedan’s trail in moments.
+Fortunately the key was in the ignition and he was on the sedan’s trail in moments.
 It weaved back and forth through the sleepy college town traffic, but he matched its moves perfectly, cans banging on the asphalt behind him.

 Soon only one car separated them.
 Indy pulled off to the right to pass when a truck backed out in front of him.
 With a curse he slammed on the brakes and cut the wheel, sending his car roaring across campus, cutting down sidewalks and over lawns.
 Having had some experience with high-speed out-of-control vehicles, he was able to steer while keeping the sedan in the corner of his eye.

 Well, mostly.
 He wasn’t able to keep himself from blasting through a hedge onto the football practice fields.
 The football team ran for cover, but he had already cut hard to avoid them, endangering instead the band and cheerleaders.
 They scattered, showering Indy’s car with pom-poms and leaving him a slalom course of expensive brass equipment.
-One dedicated young lady turned her run for life into a series of cartwheels, distracting Indy for one vital second that would have been better spent regaining control of the vehicle.
+One dedicated young lady turned her run for life into a series of cartwheels, distracting him for one vital second that would have been better spent regaining control of the vehicle.

-He roared down an embankment onto a lower field where homecoming floats were being prepared and swerved between two, but was unable to avoid crashing through the tallest one, a beefeater, taking half the chicken wire and crepe paper with him.
+He roared down an embankment onto a lower field where homecoming floats were being prepared and swerved between two, but failed to avoid crashing through the tallest one, a beefeater, taking half the chicken wire and crepe paper with him.
 His inertia quickly tore it into smaller pieces and left it behind just in time for him to see looming before him two stories of wood being stacked for the homecoming bonfire.

 Indy yanked on the wheel yet again and clipped the corner of the pile with a sickening thud.
 In his rear-view mirror he saw it wobble and collapse as students leaped for cover and he burst through a picket fence onto the street and directly behind the sedan.